bdd100k/bdd100k/doc/source/format.rst

     17: motorcycle
     18: bicycle

-`category_id` ranges from **0** for the semantic segmentation task.
 **255** is used for "unknown" category, and will not be evaluated.

 Panoptic Segmentation
 ^^^^^^^^^^^^^^^^^^^^^^^

-Meanwhile, for the instance segmentation task, 40 classes are evaluated.
+For the panoptic segmentation task, 40 classes are evaluated.
 They are:
 ::

     0:  unlabeled